solectrus/hosting/guide/external-server/README.md

 # Distributed installation on Raspberry Pi pushing to a remote server

-This guides demonstrates how to set up a Solectrus instance on a remote server (STEP 1) and install the SENEC Collector on your local Raspberry Pi (STEP 2).
+This guides demonstrates how to set up a SOLECTRUS instance on a remote server (STEP 1) and install the SENEC Collector on your local Raspberry Pi (STEP 2).

-## STEP 1: Install Solectrus on a remote server
+## STEP 1: Install SOLECTRUS on a remote server

 ### a) Order your server at Hetzner